mosamaasif/led_strip_app/README.md

 There is an exe avail if you just want to use the app, however feel free to build the project yourself:
 - Download Visual Studio, setup as per c++ development
 - Clone repo, ppen .sln file and build the project.
 Output will be a folder called bin/....

+NOTE: `To get device name use nRF Connect app and scan, find your device and use that name`

 ![Screenshot 2023-11-18 232800](https://github.com/mosamaasif/led_strip_app/assets/13409110/9319fc2b-7e7d-414c-a379-060cc9535f1e)